 What Makes Up a Successful Substance Abuse Aftercare Program?

 There are four main components of a successful substance abuse aftercare program: health, home, purpose, and community.

-The primary home-related service of aftercare is making sure that aftercare patients have a stable and safe place to live during and after the program.
+The primary home-related service of aftercare is making sure that patients have a stable and safe place to live during and after the rehab aftercare program.
 Home-related aftercare services also include making sure that patients have the connections that they need to the services that they need and the transportation to get to those services.

 The service of the purpose component of aftercare is to find recovering addicts a place to work.
 By helping addicts find a place to work, you are also helping them take care of their personal and family responsibilities.